 If your dog spends most of his or her day lounging around, they're likely experiencing a dip in metabolism.
 You'll need to adjust their diet to avoid weight gain.

-5 of the Best Dry Dog Foods for Huskies
+The Best Dry Dog Food for Huskies - Top 5

 1. Wellness Core Natural Grain Free Original Turkey & Chicken